 Note: Centrifuge samples for early detection and monitoring are comprised of 5 replicate 50-mL tubes, which may be collected in two ways: 1) to minimize variation among offices, a sampling device may be use to collect all 5 tubes at once, as long as there is a clean place to store five caps while sampling is occurring.
-2) to collect samples across a larger accumulation zone, tubes may be collected one at a time across a larger sample area within the accumulation area or along a transect, or spaced around a block, to increase detection probability.
+2) To collect samples across a larger accumulation zone, tubes may be collected one at a time across a larger sample area within the accumulation area or spaced around a block, to increase detection probability.
 This option should be covered in the specific site plan, where specific guidance on the methods should be explicit for field crews.

-Centrifuge samples may also be collected in already carp-infested waters to detect or confirm spawning events, or to find areas where carp congregate to be used in control efforts.
+In some cases, eDNA research projects may be conducted outside of the early detection effort.
+For these studies, centrifuge samples may also be collected in already carp-infested waters to detect or confirm spawning events, or to find areas where carp congregate to be used in control efforts.
 In these applications, samples are a single 50-ml tube.
+Cases of these types are to be arranged by the field station in advance with the eDNA Program Coordinator.

 - (9) Once the sample container is filled, the lead sampler will screw the lid back on until it is tight.
-The closed container will then be returned to the sample cooler from which it was removed.
-Tubes may be filled all the way, there is no reason to measure water, and as long as all tubes are filled the same, they will be safe to use in the centrifuge. - (10) While the lead sampler is collecting the water sample, the sampling assistant will take and record habitat measurements: water temperature (degrees F), depth (ft), wind direction, time of sample (military), state, basin, waterbody, date collected, location (e.g., left-bank descending (LBD), center, right-bank descending (RBD), and record the information on the Collector App with the appropriate sample ID. - (11) If the lead sampler pulls a field blank (water filled prior to trip) from the cooler, the sampler will unscrew the lid and remove to expose the container contents to the atmosphere for 5 sec, reseal the container, fully submerge the container in the field water, and return the container to the sample cooler from which it was removed.
-The lead sampler should relay to sampling assistant responsible for data recording that the sample was a blank, so that it can be recorded on the data sheet next to the appropriate ID.
-Blanks are taken in tandem with the next actual sample and do not replace a sample in that location.
-If a blank has been pulled, the boat will remain at the same location and an actual sample will be taken. - (12) Steps 1 through 10 will be repeated at each sampling location until sampling has been completed for the targeted reach.
+The closed container will then be placed in a cooler.
+Tubes may be filled all the way, there is no reason to measure water, and as long as all tubes are filled the same, they will be safe to use in the centrifuge. - (10) While the water sample is collected, the sampling assistant will record habitat measurements in the Collector App (see data fields in Appendix X Data Management for proper format). - (11) Field blanks (water filled prior to trip) will be opened to expose the container contents to the atmosphere for 5 sec, and resealed.
+Fully submerge the container in the field water, and return the place the sample with the other samples.
+Blanks are taken in tandem with the next actual sample and do not replace a sample in that location, in other words, , the boat will remain at the same location for the blank and an actual sample.

-- (13) Once a cooler is full, add ice to completely cover all containers.
+- (12) Steps 1 through 10 will be repeated at each sampling location until sampling has been completed for the targeted reach. - (13) Once a cooler is full, add ice to completely cover all containers.
 Replace ice as it melts, removing excess water only as needed, since ice water will provide better cooling than ice alone. - (14) Chain-of-custody (COC) forms (Exhibit 3) will be completed for every sample and every cooler.
 All samples, including blanks, will be logged onto COC forms.
 The forms will be collected and signed whenever the coolers are transferred between parties.
 If you must split samples into different configurations than listed on the original COC, make an entry for those samples on the original COC and create a new COC for any new transfer or shipping containers.
 Be sure that each container has its own COC that has records for exactly and only the samples contained within.